 11 Does C60 Work?

 No doubt, Fullerene Carbon60 is popular.
 Some people are hinting it might be a life extension game changer.
-But it must be remembered the only proof it slows aging are a couple of mouse studies.
-That's not enough proof to make me run out and buy it.
+But for now, the only proof it slows aging is a couple of mouse studies.
 While it would take decades to know for sure if it prolongs the lives of people, I'd like to see more human testing to know if it's at least safe for long term use.